consensus-shipyard/ipc/spec/subnets-lifecycle.md

 - Join: Put some stake into the subnet and becomes a validator
 - State: Add more stake into the subnet
-- Unstake: WIthdraw stake from the subnet
+- Unstake: Withdraw stake from the subnet
-- Leave: WIthdraw all stake from the subnet
+- Leave: Withdraw all stake from the subnet

 For detailed explanation on how `Collateral` and `FederatedPower` affect the validator’s voting power, see `SubnetValidation`.